OpenGHz/clash_wsl2_tools/README.md

 # clash_wsl2_tools
-Proxy config tools that make it convenient for you to connect or disconnect wsl2 with your windows Clash.
-The following is the steps to finish the config of the tools:
+The clash_wsl2_tools are proxy config tools that make it convenient for you to connect or disconnect WSL2 with your Windows Clash.
+The following tutorial will show you how to use them:

 1. Download the repo to your WSL2: